• Skip to primary navigation

 • The dough freezes well.
 Freeze once the dough is thoroughly mixed and forms into a ball.
 Wrap in wax paper and place in a zip lock bag or container to freeze for up to 3 months.

-• Completely thaw the dough overnight in the refrigerator, then knead and roll out, following the instructions provided for the freshly made dough.
+• Completely thaw the dough overnight in the refrigerator, then knead and roll out, following the instructions for the freshly made dough.

 • Once the dough is rolled out, place it on top of the cornmeal-covered pizza stone and shape it into a perfect circle.